2\pi-grafting and complex projective structures with generic holonomy: Thurston's grafting coordinates on

-called \textit{collapsing map}, such that $\kap$ descends $\LL$ to $L$.
-The leaves of $\LL$ are circular and they have no atomic measure.
 The collapsing map $\kap$ takes each stratum of $(C, \LL)$ diffeomorphically onto a stratum of $(\tau, L)$.
 If $\ell$ is a closed leaves of $L$, which carries positive atomic measure, then $\kap^{-1}(\ell)$ is a cylinder $\AA_\ell$ foliated by closed leaves of $\LL$.
 Conversely $\kap$ takes each closed leaf of $\LL$ on $\AA_\ell$ onto $\ell$ diffeomorphically.
-On the other hand, the strata of $(C, \LL)$ not in $\AA$ bijectively correspond, via $\kap$, to the strata of $(\tau, L)$ that are not the closed leaves of $L$.
+Let $\AA$ be the union of the disjoint cylinders $\AA_\ell$ over all closed leaves $\ell$ of $L$.
+Then, on the other hand, the strata of $(C, \LL)$ not in $\AA$ bijectively correspond, via $\kap$, to the strata of $(\tau, L)$ that are not the closed leaves of $L$.
 For different closed leaves $\ell$ of $L$, their corresponding $\AA_\ell$ are disjoint on $C$.
-Then let $\AA$ be the union of the disjoint cylinders $\AA_\ell$ over all closed leaves $\ell$ of $L$.

-We define a $C^1$-metric on $C$ by taking the ``union'' of a piecewise Hyperbolic/Euclidean metric and a pseudo metric on $C$.
-For each closed leaf $\ell$ of $L$, $\AA_\ell$ enjoys a canonical Euclidean metric such that each leaf of $\LL$ in $\AA_\ell$ is a closed geodesic whose length is $\length_\tau(\ell)$ and the hight of the cylinder is the weight of $\ell$ (given by $L$).
-We call $\AA$ the {\it Euclidean region} of $C$.